 Is 150g of protein enough to build muscle?
 Is 200 grams of protein enough to build muscle?
 We get these types of questions all the time by our readers.
 The answer is actually different for each individual, male or female.
 Research suggests that in order to build muscle, you should be consuming about 1-2 grams of protein per 1 pound of body weight per day.
 Of course, an effective strength training program is also required in order to build new muscle mass.

 Now, how accurate this is is debatable.
 There are still some varying opinions with regards to the numbers I mentioned above.
 Even the various studies that have been carried out to try to find the answer, have come to different conclusions.

-Individual differences of each person does not make a definitive answer easy to find.
-People are different weights, different ages, have different activity and exercise levels, different nutritional needs and and different body types.
+Individual differences of each person do not make a definitive answer easy to find.
+People are different weights, different ages, have different activity and exercise levels, different nutritional needs, and different body types.